Network Device Vendor Management in rConfig V8

 Section titled “License and Support Management”Vendor information supports contract and licensing workflows:

-Scenario: Maintenance contracts and support agreements are vendor-specific and require accurate device counts per manufacturer.
+Scenario: Maintenance contracts and support agreements are vendor-specific and require accurate device inventories per manufacturer.

-Implementation: Use vendor-based reports to generate accurate device inventories for license audits.
+Implementation: Use the vendor filter to generate accurate device inventories for license audits.
 Export vendor-segmented device lists for procurement and contract renewal processes.
-Track support expiration dates alongside vendor associations to ensure coverage continuity.

 Compliance and Audit Requirements